"What do I do now? Where do I even begin???"

 Together, they cover the most important skills and concepts a new manager needs to get right from Day 1 to succeed.

-So whether you're a friend trying to help, or in HR and supporting new managers, you are on the right track by offering any and all of these books on management as a gift.
+So whether you're a friend trying to help, or in HR and supporting new managers, you are on the right track by offering any of these books on management as a gift.

 Becoming a manager is more than a promotion.
 It's a career change.